Constraints on Metastable Dark Energy Decaying into Dark Matter: Introduction

-From the observational point of view, one motivation for investigating possibilities beyond the cosmological constant solution is the current tension in $H_{0}$ measurements, which has shown to be alleviated in some quintessence models, as well as in models with dark sector interaction~\cite{deSa:2022hsh, DiValentino:2019exe, DiValentino:2019ffd, Zhao:2017cud}.
-Concerning the latter, in the framework of field theory it can be argued to be rather natural to consider an interaction between DM and DE, given that they are fundamental fields of the theory.
-Interacting models can also been claimed as a proposal for alleviating the coincidence problem~\cite{Weinberg:2000yb}, while also being able to provide good fit to current data~\cite{Ferreira:2014jhn, Amendola:1999er, Valiviita:2008iv, Abdalla:2009mt, Faraoni:2014vra, He:2008tn, Costa:2013sva, Benetti:2021div}.
+From the observational point of view, one motivation for investigating possibilities beyond the cosmological constant solution is the current tension in $H_{0}$ measurements, which has shown to be alleviated in some quintessence models, as~well as in models with dark sector interaction~\cite{deSa:2022hsh, DiValentino:2019exe, DiValentino:2019ffd, Zhao:2017cud}.
+Concerning the latter, in~the framework of field theory, it can be argued that it is rather natural to consider an interaction between DM and DE, given that they are fundamental fields of the theory.
+Interacting models can also be claimed as a proposal for alleviating the coincidence problem~\cite{Weinberg:2000yb}, while also being able to provide a good fit to current data~\cite{Ferreira:2014jhn, Amendola:1999er, Valiviita:2008iv, Abdalla:2009mt, Faraoni:2014vra, He:2008tn, Costa:2013sva, Benetti:2021div}.

+In a related framework, when going beyond the cosmological constant scenario, it is natural to investigate the possibility of a metastable DE.
+As~pointed out in ~\cite{Li:2019san}, the~remarkable qualitative similarity between the properties of the present DE and the component that supposedly drove inflation in the very early Universe makes it rather natural to put forward the hypothesis that the current DE can also be metastable~\cite{Li:2019san, Urbanowski:2021waa, Urbanowski:2022iug, Landim:2016isc, Landim:2017lyq, Stojkovic:2007dw, Greenwood:2008qp, Abdalla:2012ug, Casey:2024jep, Freese:2023fcr}.
+In this context, in~\cite{Shafieloo:2016bpk}, and~more recently in~\cite{Li:2019san}, metastable DE phenomenological models were analyzed, in~which the DE decay rate does not depend on external parameters, being assumed to be a constant depending only on DE intrinsic properties.
+In~the latter analysis, they considered data from Pantheon compilation~\cite{Pan-STARRS1:2017jku} in combination with BAO data from 6dFGS~\cite{Beutler:2011hx}, MGS~\cite{Ross:2014qpa}, BOSS DR12~\cite{BOSS:2016wmc}, eBOSS DR14~\cite{eBOSS:2018yfg}, Ly$\alpha$ \cite{BOSS:2017uab}, and CMB~\cite{Chen:2018dbv,Planck:2018vyg}, and~found that the typical decay time in these scenarios must be many times larger than the age of the~Universe.